 We are pursuing this work in the following directions.
-First, we are exploring improving sampling efficiency for uncommon events (such as in the tail of distributions) by introducing known bias, as discussed in Section 7.2.
-Second, we are studying the behavior of MRWB under flashcrowd scenarios, where not only are the properties of individual peers changing, but the distribution of those properties is also rapidly evolving.
-Finally, we are developing additional plug-ins for ion-sampler and using it in conjunction with other measurement tools to accurately character several properties of widely-deployed P2P systems.
+First, we are exploring improving sampling efficiency for uncommon events (such as in the tail of distributions) by introducing known bias, as discussed in Section VII-B. Second, we are studying the behavior of MRWB under flash-crowd scenarios, where not only the properties of individual peers are changing, but the distribution of those properties is also rapidly evolving.
+Finally, we are developing additional plugins for ion-sampler and using it in conjunction with other measurement tools to accurately characterize several properties of widely-deployed P2P systems.